-Hello and welcome to this week’s Trillium Creek Dermatology and Surgery Center’s Podcast.
+Hello and welcome to the Trillium Creek Dermatology blog.
 My name is Megan Heiby and I’m an RN here at Trillium Creek Dermatology.

 Halloween is a time for enjoying sweet treats and dressing up in your favorite costume.
 Don’t let the holiday “trick” you into bad skin, though.
 Inexpensive costume makeup and too many sweets and chocolate can aggravate acne, rosacea and cause rashes.Before you apply that smokey black eye makeup or dip your hand in the candy bowl, check out our tips and tricks to protect your skin this Halloween.